armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 You have the following options for adding your Armory CD-as-a-Service deployment YAML configuration:

-1. **Text**: You create and store your deployment YAML within Armory Enterprise.
+1. **Text**: You create and store your deployment YAML within Armory CD.
 1. **Artifact**: You store your deployment YAML file in source control.

 #### {{% heading "prereq" %}}

 1. Add the Kubernetes manifest for your app as a pipeline artifact in the Configuration section of your pipeline.
-Or you can generate it using the 'Bake (Manifest)' stage, as you would for a standard Kubernetes deployment in Armory Enterprise.
+Or you can generate it using the 'Bake (Manifest)' stage, as you would for a standard Kubernetes deployment in Armory CD.

 1. Prepare your Armory CD-as-a-Service deployment YAML.
 You can use the [Armory CD-as-a-Service CLI]({{< ref "cd-as-a-service/setup/cli#manually-deploy-apps-using-the-cli" >}}) to generate a deployment file template.
 In your deployment YAML `manifests.path` section, you have to specify the file name of the app's Kubernetes manifest artifact, which may vary from the **Display Name** on the **Expected Artifact** screen.